Sartell Baseball To Play Tuesday in St. Paul in State Tourney - NewsBreak

 Sartell Baseball To Play Tuesday in St. Paul in State Tourney

 The State Baseball tournament pairings have been announced.
 Sartell-St. Stephen baseball will play 2nd seeded Stillwater at 4:30 p.m.
-Tuesday at CHS Field...wjon.com
+Tuesday at CHS Field in...1390granitecitysports.com

 The State Baseball tournament pairings have been announced.
 Sartell-St. Stephen baseball will play 2nd seeded Stillwater at 4:30 p.m.
-Tuesday at CHS Field...wjon.com
+Tuesday at CHS Field in...1390granitecitysports.com

 Comments / 0